-This is the recipe your grandmother used to make!
+This is the fudge recipe your grandmother used to make!
 It’s one of the most frequently requested recipes, but also is very challenging.
-The recipe first appeared on the Hershey’s Cocoa can label in the 1960s, in the 1979 “Cocoa Cookbook,” the 1984 “Chocolate Treasury Cookbook,” and has since been used in many additional cookbooks.
+The recipe first appeared on the Hershey’s Cocoa can label in the 1960s, in the 1979 “Cocoa Cookbook,” the 1984 “Chocolate Treasury Cookbook,” and has since been used in many other cookbooks.

 3 cups sugar